Dayzure/AzureAD-DocsCollection/FederationWithKeyCloak/UserSync.md

 Part of every single sign-on solution is, of course, user provisioning.
 Before you can do anything with Azure AD, there must be a user object defined.
 Today, the only Microsoft supported way to synchronize users into Azure AD (from on-premises directories) is by the use of [Azure AD Connect](https://bit.ly/as-kc-fed-001) or [Azure AD Connect Cloud Provisioning](https://bit.ly/as-kc-fed-009).

 When using custom federation with SAML 2.0, there is always the question - `do I have to use Azure AD Connect?`.
 And the answer is - `YES`.
-Becaue this is the only by Microsoft supported way to synchronize users and groups to Azure AD.
+Because this is the only by Microsoft supported way to synchronize users and groups to Azure AD.

 In this tutorial, we will learn what other _technical_ ways exist.